Matovic/medieval-town-demo/README.md

 # Medieval Town

 This repository contains Medieval Town demo written in C++14 using OpenGL and GLSL.
+Video can be found [here](https://youtu.be/wXrDjuNYEWM).

 ## Authors
  - [Erik Matovič](https://github.com/Matovic)